aaleino/todoman/README.md

 Reading long to-do lists can be daunting.
 The file may grow long but should be relatively easy to read with the program if enough projects (subtasks) are used.

-My vision is the program will allow very detailed to-do lists while also being able to help structure large and more abstract tasks.
+My vision is the program will allow users to create very detailed to-do lists and help them to organize large and more abstract tasks.
 A detailed to-do list could help in remembering the state in which the project was left last time.

 *The file "todo.md" contains a todolist that I use myself to complete this program.*